Deepak Obhrai: Conservative leadership campaign

 Obhrai ran in the 2017 Conservative Party of Canada leadership election.
 The focus of his campaign was promoting Conservative outreach to immigrant communities and opposing proposals by fellow leadership candidate Kellie Leitch to screen immigrants for Canadian values.
 Having received 0.41% of the vote on the first ballot, Obhrai was eliminated after the first round.

 Post-leadership run

 Obhrai did not return to the Shadow Cabinet under new Conservative Leader Andrew Scheer.

 In December 2017, it was reported that Obhrai was being challenged for the Conservative nomination in Calgary Forest Lawn for the 2019 election by former Calgary-East MLA Moe Amery.

 Personal life

 Obhrai married his wife Neena in 1971 and immigrated to Canada in 1977 along with their daughter Priti.
 After Obhrai's death in 2019, his son Aman lost the conservative nomination to succeed his father as Conservative candidate in Calgary Forest Lawn in the federal election later that year by Jasraj Singh Hallan.
-His daughter Priti Obhrai-Martin is seeking the Liberal Party of Canada nomination in Calgary East for the 2025 federal election.
+His daughter Priti Obhrai-Martin was the Liberal Party of Canada candidate in Calgary East for the 2025 federal election.